jinujayan/Capstone_ECGAnalyzer/README.md

 2. In cases of suspected acute Myocardial Infraction(MI), tests and diagnosis need to be made very quickly as time is of vital importance.
 The app makes full use of representations in two different datasets to arrive at a quick decision identifying a acute MI scenario with high accuracy.

 ## Solution Approach
-As the two datasets being used are capturing same data but annotaed for different cardiac states(Heartbeat class vs myocardial Infraction class) the idea is to capture representations from one dataset/model and to make use of it in the second model.
+As the two datasets being used are capturing same data but annotated for different cardiac states(Heartbeat class vs Myocardial Infraction class) the idea is to capture representations from one dataset/model and to make use of it in the second model.
 Since transfer learning in neural networks have been performing well and with tools available in all frameworks, this approach has been selected as the way to build a classifier model to detect Myocardial Infraction.
-Keras is the deepleraning framework selcted because of the ease of use.
+Keras is the deep learning framework selcted because of the ease of use.
 Since the data are already in digitized, processed format only formatting required is to convert data shapes as expected by the framework.

 ## Installation
 With Python 3.6 installed, ensure the packages in the requirements.txt are available.<br>